james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 ## 9. Adding External Access

+Now we'll get the `nginx` server running to provide SSL access to the PyRar container.

 First you need to upload your SSL PEM, that includes both the CA Ceritficate & the private key, to `/etc/nginx/certkey.pem`